Uvalde school shooting: Background

 Uvalde is a Hispanic-majority city of about 15,000 people in the South Texas region; it is located about 60 mi east of the United States–Mexico border and about 85 mi west of San Antonio.
 In 2022, about 90% of Robb Elementary School's 600 students in the second through fourth grades were Hispanic, and about 81% of the student population came from economically disadvantaged backgrounds.
 On the day of the shooting, there had been an awards ceremony at the school.

+Ahead of the shooting, Ramos had purchased 1,657 total rounds of ammunition, which included 375 rounds of 5.56 NATO ammunition purchased on May 18, 2022.
+A total of 315 rounds were found inside the school, consisting of 142 spent cartridges and 173 live rounds.
+Additionally, a total of 922 rounds were found on school property outside the building, consisting of 22 spent cartridges and 900 live rounds.
+Overall, Ramos fired 164 rounds during the shooting.
+Police and Border Patrol officers fired a combined total of 35 rounds during the shooting: eight in the hallway and 27 in the classroom where Ramos was killed.